2022 Rackley Roofing 200

 The 2022 Rackley Roofing 200 was the fourteenth stock car race of the 2022 NASCAR Camping World Truck Series, and the 13th iteration of the event.
 The race was held on Friday, June 24, 2022, in Gladeville, Tennessee at Nashville Superspeedway, a 1.333 mi permanent D-shaped racetrack.
-The race took it's scheduled 150 laps to complete.
+The race took its scheduled 150 laps to complete.
 Ryan Preece, driving for David Gilliland Racing, would start from the pole, lead the most laps, and earn his 2nd career NASCAR Camping World Truck Series win, along with his first of the season.
 To fill out the podium, Zane Smith, driving for Front Row Motorsports, and Carson Hocevar, driving for Niece Motorsports, would finish 2nd and 3rd, respectively.

 Background

-Nashville Superspeedway is a motor racing complex located in Gladeville, Tennessee, United States (though the track has a Lebanon postal address), about 30 mi southeast of Nashville.
-The track was built in 2001 and is currently hosting the Ally 400, a NASCAR Cup Series regular season event, the Tennessee Lottery 250, and the Rackley Roofing 200.
+Nashville Superspeedway is a motor racing complex located in Lebanon, Tennessee.
+The track was built in 2001 and is currently hosting NASCAR and IndyCar Series races.

 It is a concrete oval track 11/3 miles (2.145 km) long.
 Nashville Superspeedway is owned by Speedway Motorsports, which acquired the track's previous owner Dover Motorsports in December 2021.
 Nashville Superspeedway is the longest concrete oval in NASCAR.
-Current permanent seating capacity is approximately 25,000, but will reach up to 38,000 for the NASCAR Cup Series event in 2021.
+Current permanent seating capacity is approximately 25,000, but will reach up to 38,000.
 Additional portable seats are brought in for some events, and seating capacity can be expanded to 150,000.
 Infrastructure is in place to expand the facility to include a short track, drag strip, and road course.